davidhenning/Kickipedia-2/README.md

-# Introduction #
+# Kickipedia 2 #

-## What is Kickipedia 2? ##

 Kickipedia 2 is a database application designed for the administrative staff of big forums.

-## Why? ##

-I am an administrator in one of Germany's largest forums.
-About 10 years ago I decided to write an web-based app to keep track of all blocked, banned or warned users.
-The first Kickipedia was born.

-It growed over the years and so the old PHP 4 based procedural code became really old-fashioned junk.
-I planned a rewrite several years ago but was never able to complete it.

-In short: it's time for a completly new Kickipedia.

-## Technology ##

-The new version is based on PHP too, but of course on PHP 5.3 and is completely object-oriented.
-Instead of a relational database like MySQL, Kickipedia 2 features the document-oriented database MongoDB for a really fast, flexible and much more comfortable data storage.

-To use MongoDB even more comfortable, I created MongoAppKit.
-A small but powerful framework to write apps with PHP 5.3 and MongoDB.
-It will be released separately on Github soon.

-Kickipedia 2 features two more frameworks:

-- Limonade: a powerful and really easy to use routing system inspired by Sinatra for Ruby
-- Twig: the mighty template engine from Symfony 2

-# REST #
+On default Kickipedia 2 stores warnings, blocked or banned users and provides statistics.
+If you need more types, just add them to the config file.

-Additional to the web interface Kickipedia 2 features a RESTful web-service API with HTTP digest authentication.
-The data provided as JSON or XML.
-If you need a custom format, just add your implementation of the format in a new render method of the related view and you're done.
+Kickipedia 2 features a RESTful API with HTTP digest authentication.
+Data is provided as JSON or XML.
+Custom format can be easily implementend into the related view classes.

 # Requirements #

 - Apache 2 with enabled mod_rewrite and a possibilty to create your own virtual host
-- PHP 5.3 or higher with a MongoDB driver
+- PHP 5.3 or higher with following extensions:
+  - mongo
+  - json
+  - hash
+  - mcrypt
+  - session
 - MongoDB 2.0 or higher

-Kickipedia 2 will run on Windows, Mac OS X and Linux servers.
+# Installation #

+1. Clone the repository in a directory inside the htdocs directory of your web server

+2. Configure a virtual host (see below)

+3. Open yourdomain.com/setup.php and follow the instructions

+4. You're finished.
+Have fun!

 ## Apache configuration ##